 Statistical analysis

 Analyses were performed in Stata 13.1 (Stata Corporation, College Station, Texas, USA).
 Adjusted differences between patients and controls were obtained by multiple regression of the relevant imaging measure on a subject type indicator, with age, gender and CSA as covariates.
+This analysis was then repeated to evaluate the adjusted difference between controls and patients with and without spinal cord lesions within the C1-3 region of interest.
 In the case of CSA, group differences were obtained with a multiple regression model co-varying for age and gender.

+In patients, univariable associations between metabolites and whole cord QSI metrics were examined with Pearson correlations.
 Associations between spinal cord imaging measures and EDSS, MAS, HPT and VPTs were examined with multiple regression of the clinical variable on the spinal cord imaging measure as predictor, with the following potential confounders as covariates: age, gender, mean cord area, brain T2 lesion volume, GMF and WMF; because of the large number of covariates, these were entered singly into the model, and the unadjusted association is only reported where it was not materially affected by entering any of these covariates.
 Where regression residuals showed signs of non-normality (e.g. for EDSS), the non-parametric bias corrected and accelerated bootstrap was used (1000 - 5000 replicates, depending on the p-value resolution required), and then, if more precise determination was too computer intensive, the P-value was reported as a range.

 For associations between spinal cord measures and measures of postural stability, multivariate regression was used because of the highly related nature of the clinical measures: by performing joint tests of association, the danger of spurious significant results was minimised by reporting associations only where the joint test was significant; where the joint test is not significant, there is no global evidence for any of the individual associations tested, in which case these are not reported as significant even when individually P<0.05.
 The multivariate associations were carried out with potential confounders entered as described above.